KRI Operations

 Production

-In 2025, cumulative production from Khor Mor reached 500 million barrels of oil equivalent (Mmboe) in natural gas and liquids.
+During 2025, cumulative production from Khor Mor surpassed 500 million barrels of oil equivalent (Mmboe) in natural gas and liquids.

 Reserves